frontend-joe/yellow-banjo/README.md

 npm run serve
 ```

-### Initial launch / Client-ID
+### Initial launch / Access Key
 When openining the app for the first time you should be redirected from the
 apps homepage to its authentication page, where you will be asked to provide
-your Unsplash **Client-ID**.
+your Unsplash **Access Key**.
 This is to provide the app with the required
 details to perform public actions against the Unsplash API.

 To complete this test you will only need to perform public actions against the
 API.
-At no point should anything more than the **Client-ID** be required to
+At no point should anything more than the **Access Key** be required to
 get data from the API, and you are not expected to set any data using the API.

 ## Missing features / Project tasks
 As mentioned your task is to implement some new features into the application
 using whichever methods you deem most suitable.
 You are encouraged to add any
 additional NPM packages that make this easier / quicker for you.
 However for
-each package you add we request you add a note to the bottom of this `README.md`
+each package you add, we request you add a note to the bottom of this `README.md`
-file explaining what the package is used for, and why you selected it.
+file explaining what the package is for, and why you selected it.

 *An example of this exists at the end of the file already.*

 ### Feature 1: Favourites
 The first of the missing features from the application is the ability to mark
-photos as liked or favorited.
-To complete this feature you need to add the
+photos as liked.
+To complete this feature you need to add the following
-following functionality.
+functionality.

-* Ability to toggle the **fave** state of any photo
+* Ability to toggle the **like** state of any photo
-* Add a single view which allows for the viewing of all currently **faved** photos
+* Add a single view which allows for the viewing of all currently **liked**
-  by the user.
+  photos by the user.
-* Ensure **faved** photos are indicated to the user in any view which shows them.
+* Ensure **liked** photos are indicated to the user in any view which shows them.

 **Important:** This feature should only be implemented locally within the application
 and should not require Unsplash user authentication to work.

+#### User Stories
+* As a user I want to be able to mark photos I like.
+* As a user I want to be able to see all the photos I like together in one place.
+* As a user I want to know if I've liked a photo already no mater where I see it.
+* As a user I want to be able to undo marking a photo as liked.

 ### Feature 2: Search
 The second missing feature from the application is the ability to search Unsplash